 Let’s Ignore the Irony of Hispanic Heritage Month

 This could be one of the most important Hispanic Heritage Months since it became a thing, first as just a week, and then later as a full-month in 1988.
-Fast forward to this year, it is ironic that two weeks into the federally decreed Hispanic Heritage Month meant to celebrate our culture and contributions to our country, this very government has exhausted every possible maneuver to undercount all of us.
-In fact, the U.S. Census Bureau will effectively stop counting on the last day of September – much earlier than recommended by experts to ensure the accuracy of the count.
+Fast forward to this year, it is ironic that in the last few days of the federally decreed Hispanic Heritage Month meant to celebrate our culture and contributions to our country, this very government has exhausted every possible maneuver to undercount all of us.

 Speaking as an individual, the celebration of Hispanic Heritage is fraught with political, social, cultural, psychological and marketing reflection.
 I am a first-generation citizen of the United States born of exiled immigrant parents.
 When my options are not limited by a multiple-choice form, like the Census for example, I personally and primarily describe myself as Cuban-American, or American-Born Cuban.

 However, when I speak as a Hispanic marketing professional I speak as, well, a Hispanic.
 And I do this without conflict.
 We should all recognize the value of what some call an “imperfect compromise” umbrella term that most of us have come to accept.
 And more importantly, that most of our society has come to accept.

 G. Cristina Mora, author of “Making Hispanics: How Activists, Bureaucrats, and Media Constructed a New American,” said the term “Hispanic” emerged both as a “fight for recognition” and an “administrative quandary.”
 The Nixon administration and the Census Bureau developed a Spanish Origin Advisory Committee made up of activists, academics and civic leaders to tackle the need for an umbrella term after consensus on critiques that the 1970 census severely undercounted what are now considered Hispanic populations.